nanoscopic/hygieia-docker/README.md

 ## Building Hygieia in Windows

 ### Requirements
   1. Install Docker for Windows
 	 2. Docker engine version 17.09.0+ or greater is required
 	 3. Run 'docker version' to see engine version
- 2. Install Git for Windows

 ### Steps

-Create a build container:

-    cd build_hygieia
-    checkout # Checkout code to c:\data\hyg
-    build # Create livxtrm/hy_build build container

-Get bash in the container and do the build:

-    getbash
-    # Following in bash within container
-    cd /data/hygieia-core
-    mvn install package
-    cd /data/Hygieia
-    mvn install package
+  1. Run the build.bat script
+  2. Wait a while

-After doing the above steps, you will have jars of the various components in c:\data\hyg\Hygieia\[component]\target\[component].jar
+After doing the above steps, the needed output artifacts will be in the "built" directory

 To create the docker images for each component:

-    cd c:\data\hyg\Hygieia
+    cd docker-compose\hygieia
     docker-compose build

 ## Building Hygieia on Linux